William Morris at the Art Gallery of South Australia

 For more on Morris, take a look at our article on important personalities of Queen Victoria’s Britain.

 Morris & Co. in Adelaide:

-Morris’s biggest patrons were an Adelaide couple, Robert and Joanna Barr-Smiths, who furnished their seven houses almost exclusively with Morris & Co wallpapers, tapestries, and furniture shipped all the way from England.
-The Barr-Smiths influenced the wealthy circles of Adelaide, who decorated in Morris & Co and built their houses in the emerging Arts and Crafts style.
+Morris‘s biggest patrons were an Adelaide couple, Robert and Joanna Barr-Smiths, who furnished their seven houses almost exclusively with Morris & Co wallpapers, and had Morris designing tapestries for them as well, the furniture was the shipped all the way from England.
+The Barr-Smiths influenced the wealthy society circles of Adelaide, who decorated in Morris & Co and built their houses in the emerging Arts and Crafts style.

 As early as 1899, the curator of the Art Gallery of South Australia sought to buy some of the Barr-Smiths’ Morris objects, but the first purchase of a tapestry, The Adoration of the Magi was made in 1917 from George Brookman.
 In 1982, the descendants of the Barr-Smiths donated their first Morris & Co. objects, and the Gallery has since developed an extensive collection from local objects and others bought from London.

 May Morris, 1887.

 In particular, the Art Gallery of South Australia’s collection includes a number of designs by May Morris , William Morris‘s daughter, and one of the leading woman artists of the Arts and Crafts movement.
 May continued her father’s innovations in the resurrection of free-form embroidery, developing a style that emphasised the creativity and personality of the individual embroiderer.
 A prominent lecturer of embroidery, in 1907 she and Mary Elizabeth Turner formed the Women’s Guild of Arts, as the Art Workers Guild did not admit women.